HBLazerr/CSC104/HeartsBreakClothing/readme.txt

 policy.html
     This page covers the refund policy with descriptions and a link to visit the contact page if further assistance is needed.
+It also includes an image depicting the brand at the bottom.

 contact.html
-    This unfinished contact page will display a get in touch header along with textboxes for the user to enter their name, email, and message.
-I may add the feature to attach a file/image.
+    This contact page displays a get in touch header along with textboxes for the user to enter their name, email, and message.
+It also includes an image depicting the brand's team at the bottom.

-style.css
+home.css
-    This CSS file contains styles for the Hearts Break Clothing website.
-It is necessary to show all of the elements on each page in a organized way.
+    This CSS file contains styles for the home page (index.html).
+It organizes all the content into subcategories: Latest Drop, Popup Dates & Locations, and an about page.
+Most sections have images, descriptions, and headers.

+policy.css
+    Manages all styling for policy page.
+Sizes all text and images properly to display a nice looking refund policy of the brand.

+contact.css
+    Used to style elements in contact page.
+Displays header and description at top, form in middle, and image at bottom.